 Growing up near Niagara Falls, Cameron was fascinated by the world around him.
 His mother had an artistic side, and his father was an electrical engineer, which created an interesting conflict: "You have a collision of left-and-right-hemisphere thinking, and I think I got equal parts of both."
 He read voraciously, particularly science fiction and fantasy, loved Stanley Kubrick's 2001: A Space Odyssey.
 A student at a very athletic high school, Cameron wasn't particularly keen on sports, so when one of his favourite teachers decided the school needed a theatre arts program, he dove into this project.
 The group of students formed their own mini independent production company, building props, scenery, the stage and costumes.
 He credits this experience with helping him develop his strong and independent work ethic.

 As a child, Cameron was always organizing his friends to build a go-kart, a tree house or a fort.
-He thinks he's still doing the same thing now that he did when he was nine.
+He thinks he's still doing the same things now that he did when he was nine.
 "I'm just getting a bunch of kids to help me build a fort, except that now it takes $100 million, and the kids are all my age."

 When Cameron was 17, his father was offered a position at a company in California.
 Cameron took his love of building technical things, the arts, writing and science fiction, and enrolled at a local college to study physics.
 Conflicted about his direction in life, Cameron soon dropped out of college and began working as a machinist and truck driver.